 The Alchemist has been a classic for some time now.
 It’s one of the most read, reviewed, and recommended pieces I’ve read.
 Published over 30 years ago, this piece feels timeless.

-The different events, people, circumstances and consequently experiences Santiago goes through to fulfil his “Personal Legend” somehow became relatable to me.
+The different events, people, circumstances, and consequently experiences Santiago goes through to fulfill his “Personal Legend” somehow became relatable to me.
 The notion of a “Personal Legend” feels close to home.
-Trials and tribulations, people with bad intentions and who mean well, lacks and leaps of faith, insightful conversations with wise souls, reasons why to continue and reasons to give up… The whole narrative becomes personal.
+Trials and tribulations, people with bad intentions and who mean well, lack and leaps of faith, insightful conversations with wise souls, reasons why to continue and reasons to give up… The whole narrative becomes personal.
 It is when things become relatable that we can come close to understanding what they mean.
 It is in the personal that we find ourselves.

-The book has many subtle messages that may be in fictive form but containing hidden spiritual texts and truths – at least texts and truths that resonated with me.
+The book has many subtle messages that may be in fictive form, but they contain hidden spiritual texts and truths – at least texts and truths that resonated with me.
 Interestingly, while reading The Alchemist, I mentioned to one of my best friends how amazing I found the content.
 My friend had read it a while ago and did not find it as wonderful as I did.
 I feel that a younger version of me, prior to my spiritual awakening and ability to read between lines, prior to my (recent) experiences and understanding of “omens” and how the universe works, would have shared similar thoughts.
-I suggested my friend to reread The Alchemist again because I’m confident that her current understanding and wisdom will provide her with a different perspective.
-Indeed, this book is one of those kind of books that has many gifts, but only available when we are ready to receive and understand them.
+I suggested my friend reread The Alchemist again because I’m confident that her current understanding and wisdom will provide her with a different perspective.
+Indeed, this book is one of those kinds of books that has many gifts but is only available when we are ready to receive and understand them.

 I read this book within a week.
 It was a beautiful, easy, and insightful read!
 My final note is more of a recommendation: read beyond the words.
 The book has a very subtle energy open to the receptive reader.
 Try to tune into that.
 Don’t merely read the book as a classic inspirational fiction tale or a must-read best-seller; dig deeper by opening yourself to its spiritual dimension.